What is a Hoist and Winch Operator?

 - Data entry software

-Those interested in being a Hoist and Winch Operator may also be interested in:
+Those thinking about becoming a Hoist and Winch Operator might also be interested in the following careers:

 More about our data sources and methodologies.